FAQ

 1. How long will it take to get my order?

 This can be difficult to estimate some times because a lot of it will depend on the number of orders I have at a given time.
 Also, like you, I have things that I have to do on a day to day basis that keep me from the shop.
 It will also depend on what you order, obviously a custom harmonica will take longer than just a comb alone.
-In general, based on the number of customers I have all over the world, and the number of different products that I offer you should be ready to wait 8 to 12 weeks for you order to be shipped.
+In general, I'm shooting to have orders out in a 4 to 6 week time period based on what the order is.
+Some just take longer.

 2. Which comb material sounds better?